Belly Breathing: Master Your Cycling BreathThird Coast Training

 Preventing overuse injuries is crucial.
 You do not want to lose the race before you even start from crappy training protocols.

 If performance is decreasing, and you are not making progress, something is up.
-A Benchmark testing is a powerful tool in preventing overtraining and potential injuries.
+Benchmark testing is a powerful tool in preventing overtraining and potential injuries.

 Just shooting from the hip may work, but there will come the point in time when guesswork in your training is not enough.

 The worst-case scenario is that you overwork yourself, and get an injury keeping you out of the competition for months.
-That sucks, we both know guys who have been sidelined because they did not see the limit of their abilities.
+That sucks.
+We both know guys who have been sidelined because they did not see the limit of their abilities.
 Don’t be that guy.

 Don’t take a chance on race day; you have put in countless hours, blood sweat and tears into making it this far, don’t leave your performance up to chance or a sheer whim.

 Remember people do not remember the runner-up when it comes game day, they only remember the people that win.
-You won’t have any regrets when you step to the starting blocks, the only regret you will have on race day is that you did not start tracking your performances sooner.
+You won’t have any regrets when you step to the starting blocks.
+The only regret you will have on race day is that you did not start tracking your performances sooner.